CosmicMind/Motion/README.md

 ## Enabling Motion Transitions

-To turn on Motion transitions between view controllers, set the *isMotionEnabled* property to `true` within the view controllers that transition between each other.
+To turn on Motion transitions between view controllers, set the *isMotionEnabled* property to `true` within the view controllers that transition between each other, and any container controllers, such as `UINavigationController`.

 ## Motion Delegate